Experiential Learning Opportunities

 The Peter J. Tobin College of Business’ full-service Financial Information Lab provides real-time news, market information, financial data and industry-class analytical tools enabling students to conduct analysis of financial markets and business environments throughout the world.

-The Executive-in-Residence Program (EIRP) prepares students for executive leadership roles by offering the unique opportunity to provide real-world strategic consulting services for profit and not-for-profit organizations.
+The Executive-in-Residence Program (EIRP) prepares students for executive leadership roles by offering the unique opportunity to provide real-world strategic consulting services to for-profit and not-for-profit organizations.

 The Student Management Investment Fund (SMIF) course is designed to give students hands-on experience at performing investment research, investing money and managing a portfolio prior to entering the work force.
 As of August 2010, the combined value of the graduate and undergraduate Funds is approximately $2.4 million.